AlibabaCloudDocs/icms_mqtt/intl.en-US/Function Overview/Advanced functions/Retrieve the online status of the client.md

 As described in [Basic principle](#section_1e4_ef7_7m2), if the asynchronous online/offline notification method is used, online and offline events are mapped to backend MQ.

-The following uses AliwareMQ for RocketMQ as backend MQ to demonstrate this.
+The following uses MQ as backend MQ to demonstrate this.

 **Procedure**